hmb/weapon-rotator-oxp/ReadMe.txt

 Equipment details
 -----------------
 There are several versions spotted in the marketplace.
-The professional "Bore & Ratter Weapon Rotator" is quite expensive, but comes with almost all features you need.
+The high quality "Bore & Ratter Weapon Rotator" is quite expensive, but comes with almost all features you need.
 It is very precise, so you won't notice any inaccuracy when fireing.
 It runs quickly and smoothly and needs almost no maintenance other than within the ususal intervals.
 It has a certificate of authenticy attached to it and it's production facility can always be traced.

 Some lesser funded pilots may be tempted to buy a much cheaper "Original Bore & Ratter Weapon Rotator" product.
 Well, while surely the guys at B&R don't give away their stuff, think for yourself, if you're offered a device for less than half the announced factory price.
 While some of you may be lucky and get a real refurbished device at low costs, others will be ending up with a cheap imitation from some dubious world in the third galaxy.
 Nothing worse than constantly maintainig such a device, or even having it break down at crucial moments.